meteor/blaze/site/source/guide/smart-components.md

 });
 ```

-<h3 id="fetch-in-smart-components">Fetch in helpers</h3>
+## Fetch in helpers

-As described in the [UI/UX article](ui-ux.html#smart-components), you should fetch data in the same component where you subscribed to that data.
+As described in the [UI/UX article](https://guide.meteor.com/ui-ux.html#smart-components), you should fetch data in the same component where you subscribed to that data.
 In a Blaze smart component, it's usually simplest to fetch the data in a helper, which you can then use to pass data into a reusable child component.
 For example, in the `Lists_show_page`:

 ```html
 {{> Lists_show (listArgs listId)}}